Umm al-Darda as-Sughra: Teaching

 Besides holding her classes in the mosques of Damascus and Jerusalem she has been teaching in her house.
 As a teacher Umm al-Darda entered the men's section of the mosque (under any other circumstances a forbidden place for women).
 She enjoyed having both female and male students.
 Even the caliph 'Abd al-Malik ibn Marwan must be noted as one of her classes often participant.

 Being passionately devoted to teaching, Umm al-Darda has been teaching a large number of students.
 One day one student asked her about having many students: Have we wearied you?
-On that she answered that You (pl.) weary me?
+On that she answered You (pl.) weary me?
 I have sought worship in everything.
 I did not find anything more relieving to me than sitting with scholars and exchanging knowledge with them.

 Umm al-Darda has shown the piety, modesty and unpretentiousness both in her daily life and teaching asking no fee for delivering knowledge and living on the basis of charitable gifts.